-Excerpt from the brand new e-book: ***** 111 Tips to Create Your Book Trailer ***** featuring valuable tips and links to video tutorials, free music downloads and free images, available on Amazon: http://www.amazon.com/dp/B008Y15YYO
+Excerpt from our new e-book: ***** 111 Tips to Create Your Book Trailer ***** featuring valuable tips and links to video tutorials, free music downloads and free images, available on Amazon: http://www.amazon.com/dp/B008Y15YYO

-Actually there will be more than 200 tips, but to fit it within a whole series of e-book titles regarding book-promotion and marketing, I will stay with 111 Tips.
+Actually, there will be more than 200 tips, but to fit it within a whole series of e-book titles regarding book-promotion and marketing, we will stay with 111 Tips.

 Royalty-free & Public Domain Music are a great way to keep within the budget for your book trailer.
 Royalty-free means you do not have to pay an ongoing fee while you use their compositions.
-However a one-time fee to upload the songs are usually charged.
-Public Domain music on the other hand is totally free.
+However, a one-time fee to upload the songs is usually charged.
+Public Domain music, on the other hand, is totally free.

 Quite a few artists offer their music under the Creative Commons License, but it is sometimes hard to find them through all the sites that charge you money to use one song.
 A few artists allow you to use their music in all commercial productions while others only allow you to use their music in personal productions.
 Read the license agreement carefully!